post workout recovery

 • Increased risk of injury or illness.

-• The recovery of cardiovascular system and autonomic nervous system.
+• Recovery of the cardiovascular and autonomic nervous system.

-• The removal of metabolic waste and reduction of inflammation.
+• Elimination of metabolic waste and reduction of inflammation.

-• The recovery of central nervous system (CNS).
+• Recovery of the central nervous system (CNS).

 • The increase and efficiency of mitochondria and the increase in the activity of oxidative enzymes.

-• More power and resistance on top of the bike.
+• More power and resistance on the bike.

 • Better coordination and concentration in training or competitions.